Online dating: Gender

+Desirability and physical appearance

 At least three quarters of the sample surveyed attempted to date aspirationally, meaning they tried to initiate a relationship with someone who was more desirable, 25% more desirable, to be exact.
 Bruch recommended sending out more greeting messages, noting that people sometimes managed to upgrade their 'league'.
 Michael Rosenfeld, a sociologist not involved with the study, told The Atlantic, "The idea that persistence pays off makes sense to me, as the online-dating world has a wider choice set of potential mates to choose from.
 The greater choice set pays dividends to people who are willing to be persistent in trying to find a mate."
 Using optimal stopping theory, one can show that the best way to select the best potential partner is to reject the first 37%, then pick the one who is better than the previous set.
 The probability of picking the best potential mate this way is 37%.
 (This is approximately the reciprocal of Euler's number, $e = \lim_{x \rightarrow 0} (1 + x)^{1/x} \approx 2.718281828$.
 See derivation of the optimal policy.)
 However, making online contact is only the first step, and indeed, most conversations failed to birth a relationship.
 As two potential partners interact more and more, the superficial information available from a dating website or smartphone application becomes less important than their characters.
-Bruch and Newman found that overall, white men and Asian women were the most desired in all the four cities.

 Despite being a platform designed to be less centered on physical appearance, OkCupid co-founder Christian Rudder stated in 2009 that the male OkCupid users who were rated most physically attractive by female OkCupid users received 11 times as many messages as the lowest-rated male users did, the medium-rated male users received about four times as many messages, and the one-third of female users who were rated most physically attractive by the male users received about two-thirds of all messages sent by male users.
-Data released by Tinder has shown that of the 1.6 billion swipes it records per day, only 26 million result in matches (a match rate of approximately only 1.63%), despite users logging into the app on average 11 times per day, with male user sessions averaging 7.2 minutes and female user sessions averaging 8.5 minutes (or 79.2 minutes and 93.5 minutes per day respectively).
-Also, a Tinder user interviewed anonymously in an article published in the December 2018 issue of The Atlantic estimated that only one in 10 of their matches actually resulted in an exchange of messages with the other user they were matched with, with another anonymous Tinder user saying, "Getting right-swiped is a good ego boost even if I have no intention of meeting someone."
+According to a former company product manager, the majority of female Bumble users typically set a floor height of six feet for male users which limits their matching opportunities to only 15% of the male population.